georgia-tech-synergy-lab/AcceleratorNoC/system/activity_model/README.md

 For a 8-input-4-output all-to-all network, the worst case is the a single input going out to all output ports.

 So I implement broadcasting of a single input data out of 128 input data and get the number:
-- number of actived router in binary tree = 120
+- number of the active routers in binary tree = 120
-- number of actived router in mux tree = 120
+- number of the active routers in mux tree = 120